AI-driven quality assurance system with automated testing, bug detection, and continuous monitoring

 2026 reframed “build vs buy” as “own vs orchestrate.”
 Three patterns emerge:

 Buy systems-of-record: defect tracking, compliance workflows, SAST, APM.
-3–6 month ROI; vendor lock-in acceptable in exchange for time-to-value.
+3–6 month ROI; vendor lock-in is acceptable in exchange for time-to-value.

 When not to adopt AI QA (yet)